rondlite/reaction-docs/website/versioned_docs/version-2.9.1/intro-glance.md

 Since 2014 [Google has indexed JavaScript when crawling websites](https://webmasters.googleblog.com/2014/05/understanding-web-pages-better.html).
 Reaction, however, offers page pre-rendering and product detail page metatag generation out of the box to ensure products are indexed well for web crawlers and search engines:

 1. [Prerender.io](https://prerender.io/): Reaction includes integration with Prerender.io out of the box.
 Prerender.io is a commercial service that will generate static renderings of the application for search engines.
 All you have to do is provide a key to your site and Prerender will handle the pre-rendering.
-2. [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) with the [Reaction Commerce Caching Plugin](https://github.com/artlimes/reaction-commerce-caching-plugin): This updated Meteor package uses Google's Headless Chrome to crawl pages.
+2. [Meteor Chrome Headless Spiderable](https://github.com/artlimes/meteor-chrome-headless-spiderable) with the [Demand Cluster Caching Plugin](https://github.com/artlimes/reaction-commerce-caching-plugin): This updated Meteor package uses Google's Headless Chrome to crawl pages.
 Combined with the Reaction-specific caching plugin, the Spiderable package will allow Reaction pages to be crawled by search engines.
-3. [dom](https://github.com/reactioncommerce/reaction/blob/v2.9.1/imports/plugins/core/dom/client/dom.js): Automatically adds `<meta>` tags are for products using the [dom](https://github.com/reactioncommerce/reaction/blob/release-1.8.0/imports/plugins/core/dom/client/dom.js) core package since 1.8, which uses the title, description and `details` fields of the product to render SEO-friendly data.
-You may need to use a tool like [SEO Inspector](https://chrome.google.com/webstore/detail/seo-inspector/iejckekdjogeeilmllnabmgkbbmedeal?hl=en) to see this data.
-Read more on [SEO and Metadata](seo-metadata.md).
+3. [dom].
 4. The storefront UI starter kit app uses NextJS framework with server side rendering enabled.

-Read more about [SEO and Reaction Commerce](https://blog.reactioncommerce.com/how-our-javascript-platform-handles-seo/) in our blog post, and check out our [Ecommerce SEO Migration Checklist](http://marketing.reactioncommerce.com/acton/media/37362/seo-checklist).
+Read more about [SEO and Demand Cluster](https://blog.demandcluster.com/how-our-javascript-platform-handles-seo/) in our blog post, and check out our [Ecommerce SEO Migration Checklist](http://marketing.demandcluster.com/acton/media/37362/seo-checklist).

 ## Performance and Scaling